facebook

 Conflict Narrative

-More and more people raised in Christian faith communities find the conflict narrative around evolution uncompelling.
-It is not the case that Christian faith and evolutionary theory are fundamentally incompatible.
-Nor is it true that science is at war with faith.
-Understandably, attempts to harmonize what science says about evolution and the Christian tradition about God, humanity, sin, and redemption raise questions.
+More and more Christians find the faith vs. evolution conflict uncompelling.
+They do not see Christian faith and evolutionary theory as fundamentally incompatible, or is it true that science is at war with faith?
+Understandably, attempts to harmonize what science and the Christian tradition say about God, humanity, sin, and redemption raise questions.
 However, Christians committed to rigorous science and faithful Christianity are doing fruitful work in these areas.
 To investigate these ideas further, check out the following resources.
 BioLogos, American Scientific Affiliation, Faraday Institute, Disciple Science, Peaceful Science, or Science for the Church.

 What do you think?
 Please share your thoughts below.